 Scalegill Hall: A West Cumbrian Landmark Awaiting Revival

-Perched in the West Cumbrian countryside, near the village of Moor Row, stands Scalegill Hall, a magnificent but melancholic Grade II listed building that whispers tales of centuries past.
+Perched in the West Cumbrian countryside, near the village of Moor Row, stands Scalegill Hall, a magnificent Grade II listed building that whispers tales of centuries past.

 Today, this true local landmark presents a picture of faded glory, in desperate need of a new chapter to save its historic fabric.